Help Center/ GaussDB(for MySQL)/ User Guide/ Data Restorations/ Restoring Tables to a Point in Time

 • If a full backup is performed before your selected point in time, you can select Recent table to view the latest table details.

-• If the database tables to be restored do not exist or are deleted by mistake, you need to log in to the databases and create tables with the same names.
+• If the tables to be restored are not found or are deleted by mistake, you need to log in to the databases and create tables with the same names.
 Then, the tables to be restored will be displayed when you select Recent table.

 • Only specified tables are restored.
 Ensure that all tables to be restored are selected.

-8. On the Instances page, the instance status is Restoring.
+8. On the Instances page, view the instance status, which is Restoring.
 During the restoration process, services are not interrupted.

 You can also view the progress and result of restoring tables to a specified point in time on the Task Center page.